 There is also a sign that says something like “Khunjerab Pass is not a tourist spot, but an important military posts.
 We reserve the right to refuse permit to any travelers.”
 I was worried we would be refused, but we just had to show them our passports and paid about 50 RMB per person for the permit.

-We arrived at the final point in our journey at the border of China and Pakistan after a long drive through breathtaking valleys, running rivers and clear skies.
+We arrived at the final point in our journey along the Karakoram Highway at the border of China and Pakistan after a long drive through breathtaking valleys, running rivers and clear skies.
 We noticed on the switchbacks leading up to the pass a torn up big rig that must have had better days.
 Just before we reached the pass, we obtained a military escort up the final few hundreds of meters to the border.

 There was a three story gateway structure that couldn’t have been more than a few years old that was awaiting us at the top of the pass.
 The Chinese Military guard told us it took three rotating construction crews to complete the structure.
 The road pavement then abruptly ended with a marker signifying Pakistan on one side and China on the other.

 A Pakistani guard representing the Kashmir Security Force rode up from his post to greet us on his motorcycle.
 His English was very good and he said his rotation keeps him in this location for about the length of a season.
 We managed to snap some pictures of some friendly foreign relations taking place from this most unique site.
 The mountain peaks seemed so close; almost at eye level.
 The 4700m altitude seemed to be getting the better of us after some time, so we decided to head down the mountain and get closer back to earth.